RichardRed0x/politeia-digest/issue-003.md

 ### Politeia Discussions

-Much of the discussion in the #Proposals channel this week has been about the ongoing votes.
+Much of the discussion in the #proposals channel this week has been about the ongoing votes.
 After a few days, the Ditto proposal became the most closely watched, as it bounced above and below the critical 60% threshold.

 The details of how Politeia stores data have been discussed.
 There are no timestamps recorded in the repository for individual ticket votes, but these are journaled and added in hourly commits, so it is possible to know which hour a ticket voted in based on this data.
 The lack of timestamps in the data is a measure to protect the privacy of people who vote with large blocks of tickets at once without using the vote trickling options CLI offers.